 A demonstrator holds a painting of Breonna Taylor during a protest near the Seattle Police Department's East Precinct on June 7.
 Photo: David Ryder/Getty Images

-The family of Breonna Taylor, who was fatally shot by police, accused the Louisville Metro Police Department and city mayor in an open letter Tuesday of "unlawfully" denying their open records requests for information on her case.
+Details: Taylor's family accused the Louisville Metro Police Department and city mayor in an open letter of "unlawfully" denying their open records requests for information on her case.

-Details: Attorneys for Taylor's family issued the letter stating they're seeking the "truth" a day after filing motions in Jefferson Circuit Court to hold the custodians of the records in the coroner's office and Police Merit Board "in contempt of court for failure to produce records" in her case, per the Louisville Courier Journal.
+- Attorneys for Taylor's family issued a letter saying they're seeking the "truth" in mid-June, one day after filing motions in Jefferson Circuit Court to hold the custodians of the records in the coroner's office and Police Merit Board "in contempt of court for failure to produce records" in her case, per the Courier Journal.

-- Per the Courier Journal, when asked about the family's letter, Louisville Mayor Greg Fisher said, "Within 24 hours of an officer-involved shooting, we release video.
+- When asked about the family's letter, Louisville Mayor Greg Fisher said, "Within 24 hours of an officer-involved shooting, we release video.
 Not many cities do that.
-So we're already leading in this area."
+So we're already leading in this area," per the Courier Journal.

-The big picture: The death of Taylor on March 13 prompted protests across Louisville.
-Her killing has been a focal point of the Black Lives Matter protests, which began over the May 25 death of George Floyd in Minneapolis.
+The big picture: The death of Taylor prompted protests across Louisville.
+Her killing was a focal point of the Black Lives Matter protests, which began after the May 25 death of George Floyd in Minneapolis.
 The Justice Department is investigating her shooting.

 Background: Police who entered Taylor's home were investigating two men they believed to be selling drugs out of a house 10 miles from her home, per the Courier Journal.